 Here in the UK the summer term is coming to an end, the children have three weeks left at school.
-Last Tuesday my daughter announced her teaching assistant was leaving on the Friday, could I whip up a hand made present for her… Children always seem so last minute, at least I had three days notice!
+Last Tuesday my daughter announced her teaching assistant was leaving on Friday, could I whip up a hand made present for her… Children always seem so last minute, at least I had three days notice!
 Thankfully I had a t towel tote planned as teachers gifts, plus t towels already purchased.
 I just couldn’t resist these beautiful prints.

-If you fancy making some yourself there are two versions, the ten minute gift or the thirty minute gift!
+If you fancy making some yourself there are two versions, the ten-minute gift or the thirty-minute gift!

 Ten Minute T Towel Tote